 The biggest vices of any given jaw width!
 HP stands for heavy pattern.
 These are much more massive - to use the late-60s 6HP as an example, the heavy pattern weighs approx. 75% more.
 You don't see as many of these as you do the standard or light pattern.

 Medium pattern.
 You do not see many of these.
 The late 60s catalogues show a 4"M in the quick action vices but no others medium pattern vices.
 Bit of an odd one, really, and I've only seen less than half a dozen.
-Given how different the casting of the below M is I wouldn't be surprised if it's not from the 60s but is in fact from the very early days of the company.
+The below is an example of the very old M pattern which pre-dates the SP introduction in approx. 1930:

 Quick action.
 Comes with a half nut instead of a full nut, so it can be dropped down via a spring loaded secondary handle and the slide moved in and out freely.
 Often combined with the weight designator - so you might have a 6SQA, for example.
 QR isn't a Dawn term but you may see it used by owners/sellers.
 O isn't one that they use - if you see a 6SO it's almost certainly a 6SQ.

 Here is a 3 ¼" standard pattern quick release:

 Often mistaken for a zero - e.g. read as 60 S rather than 6 OS.